camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 <endEvent id="end" />
 ```

-There is nothing special to the process definition of the subprocess.
-It could as well be used without being called from another process.
+There is nothing special about the process definition of the subprocess.
+It could also be used without being called from another process.

 ## camunda Extensions